Nivolumab (Opdivo)

 Opdivo is approved for:

-• Patients with advanced melanoma that is metastatic (cancer has spread to other parts of the body from the original cancer site) or cannot be completely removed by surgery.
+• Adult and pediatric (12 years or older) patients with advanced melanoma that is metastatic (cancer has spread to other parts of the body from the original cancer site) or cannot be completely removed by surgery.
 Opdivo may be used by itself or in combination with ipilimumab (Yervoy).

-• Patients with melanoma that, together with lymph nodes or other tissue the cancer has spread to (metastases), was completely removed by surgery.
+• Adult and pediatric (12 years or older) patients with melanoma (Stage IIB, IIC, III, or IV) that, together with lymph nodes or other tissue the cancer has spread to (metastases), was completely removed by surgery.
 In such cases, Opdivo is used to help keep melanoma from coming back.

 Advanced lung cancer